 Front-wheel drive Vitos borrow bits from the Renault Trafic family, and come with a choice of two Renault 1.6-litre diesel engines, while rear-wheel drive Vitos use a 2.1-litre Mercedes engine available in three power outputs.

 A seven-speed automatic is optional on the two less-powerful rear-wheel drive models, and fitted as standard on the range-topping version.
 Front-wheel drive models are restricted to a six-speed manual gearbox only, as also fitted as standard on the less-powerful rear-drivers.

-In addition to the eVito, 2019 brings a number of other changes for Mercedes' medium van, as in January the firm announced it would start offering a choice of three trim levels in place of the single specification it previously sold.
+In addition to the eVito, 2019 brought a number of other changes for Mercedes' medium van, as in January the firm announced it would start offering a choice of three trim levels in place of the single specification it previously sold.